 April ’23.
 My husband David and I signed the contract at the notaio in Camucia di Cortona which made us the owner of a house in the hills of Montanare, a hamlet without shops 15 minutes from the medieval town of Cortona.
-The basket containing at least 50 keys in as many different sizes (and with that: Casa Faulle) was ours!
+The ´keys` consisted of a basket full of least 50 copies in as many different sizes, and with that: Casa Faulle was ours!
 Fun fact: until that morning we had not yet seen the house together.

 Our buying-a-home-in-Italy-process had been a brief one.
 Sure, we know Italy well and David had been scrutinizing real estate websites for quite some time, but never had we (like most people do) embarked on a trip to Italy to visit different regions…; to get a feel of what was on offer, to study the process of buying a house in Italy….
 Instead, we had travelled to Cortona once, a few months earlier, to visit just one specific property, and had decided to buy it more or less on the spot; The fact that we had seen a version of my late mother’s Renault 4 driving towards Cortona had been the perfect sign and all we needed; ) Unfortunately, despite the acceptance of our offer, the owner decided to sell it to someone else, using our offer the drive up the price.
 My faith in signs suffered considerably and David decided to cancel all the real estate news-letters.
 It would have been too early anyway, we told ourselves.